Our Favourite Super Simple Valentine’s Day Ideas

 Surprise your spouse by taking a vacation day from work and enjoy Valentine’s Day at home.
 Have a relaxing morning together on the porch, deck, or patio.
 Then go to a favourite restaurant for lunch.

 Hide a love note in her bag.
 It doesn’t have to be long, poetic or fancy.
 Just a simple message that says, “I love you,” can mean the world to her because it’s from you.
 Hide it in her bag, her purse, her pocket or some other place you know she’ll check before the day is through.

 Fill A Jar

 With Valentine sweets and notes for your spouse.
-Examples of notes are: Good for a backrub, 10 kisses, etc. Notes could also express your love and respect: “I am so glad that God blessed my life with such a great husband like you.”
+Examples of notes are: Good for a backrub, ten kisses, etc. Messages could also express your love and respect: “I am so glad that God blessed my life with such a great husband like you.”
 Individually roll each note and tie it with a ribbon.

 Hide little heart sweets in your spouse’s shoes, coat, car, etc.

 Create an intimate Valentine’s Day evening at home.
 Enjoy planning the menu, shopping for the meal, and ultimately preparing the meal together.
 Dinner can be followed by just the two of you having the whole dance floor to yourselves.
 A romantic night that would not have happened at the local restaurant!

 The nature of the surprise isn’t important.
 Maybe you get her a bouquet of flowers, or you ask her out for lunch, or you come home early from work.
 Any kind of surprise is sure to be appreciated.

 Go On A Date

 To a restaurant that you enjoyed when you first met.
 After you order your meal, take some time to write down favourite memories from the past year.
 Then share your lists.